Iran war adds fresh inflation pain for FMCG firms

-A bottle of shampoo, a packet of biscuits and a carbonated drink may sit in different aisles of a supermarket.
-But India’s consumer goods companies are confronting the same problem across all three: they are becoming costlier to produce as geopolitical tensions ripple through global supply chains, pushing up crude-linked raw material prices, disrupting shipping routes and increasing freight costs.
+A bottle of shampoo, a packet of biscuits and a carbonated drink may occupy different aisles in a supermarket, but India’s consumer goods companies are grappling with the same problem across all three: they are becoming costlier to produce as geopolitical tensions ripple through global supply chains, pushing up crude-linked raw material prices, disrupting shipping routes and increasing freight costs.

 “We are seeing inflation of 10% hitting us across all our portfolios, barring home and personal care and healthcare.
 We have announced a 4% price increase across different parts of the business to mitigate this impact,” Mohit Malhotra, global CEO, Dabur, said.

 “Selective price hikes will have to be taken in the June quarter.
-Pricing action will include both grammage adjustments and some price increase on packs above Rs 10,” Rakshit Hargave.
-MD & CEO, Britannia Industries, said.
-Britannia is also shifting export manufacturing from Oman to India to reduce dependence on the Strait of Hormuz, Hargave said, as the Iran war has disrupted shipments there.
+Pricing action will include both grammage adjustments and some price increase on packs above Rs 10,” Rakshit Hargave, MD & CEO, Britannia Industries said.
+Britannia is also shifting export manufacturing from Oman to India to reduce dependence on the Strait of Hormuz, where the war has disrupted shipments, he added.

 In April, GCPL increased prices of soaps by 5%.
 In detergents, it took up prices by 6-7%, and in household insecticides, it hiked prices by 4-5%.
 Despite these efforts, the company acknowledged margins could face pressure over the next two quarters if elevated oil prices persist, impacting gross margins by an estimated 100-250 basis points in certain segments.

-Packaging costs, say experts, are becoming a serious concern because they move closely with crude.
+Industry experts said packaging costs have emerged as a major concern because of their close linkage with crude prices.
 The exhaustion of packaging buffers has pushed companies into a high-cost procurement cycle, where daily price revisions from suppliers have replaced stable long-term contracts.
 With packaging accounting for nearly 15-20% of total manufacturing expenses for daily essentials, these “fresh purchases” are now directly eroding profit margins.

 “Input cost pressures, particularly packaging, milk, and wheat, remain a concern.
 Geopolitical developments and monsoon trends could also impact demand.
 Our focus is on controlling what we can via execution and efficiency,” Manish Tiwary, chairman & MD, Nestle India, said.

-The memory of the last major inflation cycle, triggered by the war in Ukraine in 2022, still hangs over the sector.
+Memories of the inflationary cycle triggered by the Russia-Ukraine war in 2022 continue to weigh on the sector.
 Consumer goods companies pushed through multiple price hikes then, only to see volume growth weaken as consumers either cut back purchases or shifted to cheaper regional alternatives.
 That experience is shaping boardroom conversations again.